 Just as business is better in some months than others in most industries, the number of hiring opportunities will vary throughout the year.
 If you are intending to look for a new job, it may help to plan your search for the right time of year.

 Many companies do the bulk of their hiring early in the year, beginning in January and February.
 Back at work after the holiday season and looking forward to a new year, managers are looking to establish their team and set priorities for the coming months.
-According to M. A. Smith at TopResume, “These are the months most companies receive updated budgets and sales forecasts.
-Executives have a better idea of what they need and whether they can afford to hire new team members.”
 By applying in January and February you can make sure you’re a part of the flurry of hiring that marks the beginning of each year.

 Hiring remains high throughout the spring.
 Though a slight drop from February, the months of March, April, and May are still good for applying for jobs.
 June, however, marks the beginning of a lull that lasts until August.
 Hiring reaches a low point in summer, when managers have their teams in place and executives would rather be on vacation than training new employees.

-Hiring tends to ramp back up in the Fall, but it’s complicated; September and October bring a spike in new hires, but the holiday season of November and December represent the lowest hiring of the year.
-As John Rossheim at Monster says, “The fourth quarter presents the most complex hiring dynamics of the year, with its mix of fall activity, holiday retail hiring, Thanksgiving-to-New Year's slowdown, and end-of-year financial and budget maneuvering.”
+Hiring tends to ramp back up in the Fall, but it’s complicated; September and October bring a spike in new hires, but the holiday season represents the lowest hiring of the year.
 Early autumn is a great time to look for a job, but when November rolls around many companies are nearing the end of their budget and beginning to look forward to the holidays, preferring to wait until January to make any changes to their teams.
 An important exception to this rule is the retail industry, as the holiday season brings some of the most lucrative months for retail companies.
 If you are looking for seasonal work in the retail industry, November and December are excellent months to apply.

 Searching for a new job is a stressful time, the pressure of which can lead to anxiety, depression, and burnout.
 To avoid negative outcomes like these, it is important to maintain a healthy lifestyle that facilitates continued motivation.
 VisualCV has explored this question in greater detail in the article How to Avoid Job Search Frustration and Anxiety, but here, in summary, are some important steps you can take to stay energized: